JonMichaelUy/worldwidewebcam/README.md

 Future Enhancements:
-  1. Additinal dropdown menus to select country and/or city
+  1. Additional dropdown menus to select country and/or city
   2. The ability to favorite a specific webcam in order to return to it at any time.